-Academic Executive Council (AEC): includes the three campus Executive Vice President/Chief Academic Officers and the Associate Vice President of Academic Assessment and Accreditation.
+Academic Council (AC): includes the three campus Chancellors, Executive Vice President/Chief Academic Officers and the Associate Vice President of Academic Assessment and Accreditation.

 Accreditation Council for Business Schools and Programs (ACBSP): an accrediting body for business programs at colleges and universities.

-Accredited Programs: academic degree-granting programs that have been officially recognized as meeting essential requirements of academic excellence as established by accrediting organizations such as AABI, ABET, or ACBSP.
+Accredited Programs: academic degree-granting programs that have been officially recognized as meeting essential requirements of academic excellence as established by accrediting organizations such as AABI, ABET, ACBSP, IFSAC, PMI-GAC, HFES, or RAeS

-Action Item: end result of the Program Review process, where activity is identified to improve the academic program and recorded in the Memorandum of Understanding (MOU).
+Action Item: the result of the Program Review process, where activity is identified to improve the academic program and recorded in the Memorandum of Understanding (MOU).

 Aviation Accreditation Board, International (AABI): an accrediting body for aviation programs at colleges and universities.